Dmambo/react-group-kanban/README.md

 # 📖 React Group Project <a name="about-project"></a>

-> THIS IS A REACT-REDUX PROJECT APP
+> THIS IS A REACT-REDUX GROUP PROJECT APP

 **[React Group Project]** React Group Project